 But you’re paying not just for the tangible things, but also for intangible things like how it will make you feel.
 That leaves the Evoque with few direct rivals.

-Anyone with this sort of money to spend is as likely to have a BMW 5-series wagon or Audi A5 coupé as they are a BMW X3 or Audi Q3.
-From that standpoint alone, while the Evoque’s touring economy is poor for a 2.2-litre diesel, it is not bad by the standards of most £40,000 cars.
+Anyone with this sort of money to spend is as likely to have a BMW 5 Series wagon or Audi A5 coupé as they are a BMW X3 or Audi Q3.
+From that standpoint alone, while the Evoque’s touring economy is poor for a 2.0-litre diesel, it is not bad by the standards of most £40,000 cars.

 Of course, if economy is more of a concern, the 148bhp eD4 Evoque, with only two driven wheels, promises a more parsimonious experience.

-The introduction of the nine-speed automatic transmission in place of the six-speed box for 2014 model year cars promises to bring fuel economy and CO2 enhancements across the range.
+The introduction of the nine-speed automatic transmission in place of the six-speed box brings better fuel economy and CO2 enhancements than when the Evoque was first launched.

 The Evoque is predicted to hold its value well, but it’s hard to feel totally comfortable about the nagging suspicion that Range Rover is asking so much for the Evoque simply because people are prepared to pay it.